whomikeshin/ar_lite/README.md

-#AR-Lite
+#ARQ
-AR-Lite is a lightweight ORM, based on ActiveRecord, that translates between Ruby objects and SQL records using modules and inheritance.
+ARQ is a lightweight ORM, based on ActiveRecord, that translates between Ruby objects and SQL records using modules and inheritance.

 ##How to Use
 * Use SQLite database and install `sqlite3` gem.